 eggs, as desired, for poaching

 bread for dipping, preferably baguette

 Let’s teleport to Israel for breakfast.
 First chop a mountain of veggies while sitting on top of a … mountain.
 Or at least a really big rock.

 Get cozy on the rock – set up a little campfire.
 Brown all your veggies in a large skillet with plenty of olive oil.

 If you cook them over a medium-high flame, this will take about 15-30 minutes, depending on the size of the pan.

-When everything is soft and brown and you’re whole house smells like “good,” add in the tomatoes without the juice.
+When everything is soft and brown and your whole house smells like “good,” add in the tomatoes without the juice.
 Crush them up with a wooden spoon.
 Reserve the juice for thinning the sauce later, if desired.
 Just keep in mind, Shakshouka is typically thick and chunky.

 Next, season with paprika and cumin.
 Cover and simmer gently for about an hour.

 Right before serving, break eggs on top of the gently simmering sauce, cover with lid and poach.
 I like my yolks soft and creamy, but not runny.
 This took 3-5 minutes.